Anatoly1010/Atomize/atomize/documentation/digitizer_functions.md

 Arguments: mode = string (['Single','Average']); Output: string.
 Example: digitizer_card_mode('Single') sets the Single mode of the digitizer.
 ```
 This function queries or sets the digitizer mode.
 If there is no argument the function will return the current digitizer mode.
 If there is an argument the specified mode will be set.
 The mode should be one of the following: ['Single','Average'].
 According to the documentation, in the 'Single' mode data acquisition is carried out to on-board memory for one single trigger event.
-In 'Average' mode the memory is segmented and with each trigger condition a predefined number of samples, a segment, is acquired.
-The Block Average option of the digitizer takes a programmable number of these acquired consecutive data segments and averages them sample by sample over one another.
-The result of one averaging operation is a segment with summed values.
+In 'Average' (Multi) mode the memory is segmented and with each trigger condition one segment is acquired.
+After that the data is transfer to the PC memory and [averaged](#digitizer_get_curve) or [averaged and integrated](#digitizer_get_curveintergal-false).
+The number of segments to acquire can be set by the [digitizer_number_of_averages()](#digitizer_number_of_averagesaverages) function.
 Default setting is 'Single'.<br/>
 ### digitizer_trigger_channel(*ch)
 ```python3
 digitizer_trigger_channel(*ch)